 AI Summaries, Asking Better Questions, and Knowing the Limits

-This is the point where a lot of meeting tools get overconfident, and where tl;dv is actually at its best, because it does not pretend the AI should do the thinking for you.
+This is the point where a lot of meeting tools get overconfident, and where tl;dv is at its best, because it does not pretend the AI should do the thinking for you.

 If you expect a perfect, final document every time, you will be disappointed.
 If you expect a solid first pass that reflects what was actually said, you will usually be pleasantly surprised.

 You can ask tl;dv broad prompts like “what was important in this meeting”, and it will give you a useful overview.
-But Ask tl;dv works best when you are specific.
+Ask tl;dv works best when you are specific.
 Questions like, what objections came up, what did this person say about timing, where pricing was discussed, or how this compares to the last three calls.

-That is much closer to how people actually review meetings when they are short on time and need answers they can act on.
+Specific questions are much closer to how people actually review meetings when they are short on time and need answers they can act on.

 Teams that define playbooks, set expectations for different call types, and are clear about what they want to extract tend to get far more reliable summaries and insights over time.
 The AI has something to aim at, rather than guessing what “good” looks like.

-Collaboration, Follow Ups, and Using Meetings After They End
+Collaboration, Follow-Ups, and Using Meetings After They End

 Most meetings do not fail in the meeting itself.
 They fail afterward.
-Someone forgets what was agreed, context gets lost in a handover, or a follow-up email that drifts away from what was actually said.
+Someone forgets what was agreed, context gets lost in a handover, or a follow-up email drifts away from what was actually said.
 This is the gap tl;dv is best at closing.

 When meetings feed into CRMs or shared workspaces, those follow ups stay connected to the original conversation instead of floating around in inboxes.

 For teams that review work together, this makes feedback more specific.
 Instead of saying “we talked about this in the meeting”, you can point to the moment it came up.
 For managers and coaches, it means feedback can be grounded in real examples rather than general impressions.
-For client work, it creates a clear record that protects everyone involved.

 Meetings stop being something you reconstruct later and become a shared reference point, with decisions and context visible long after the call ends.